Smart Community Corps

 The internship offers students learning opportunities outside of the classroom.
 Through the SCC program, students will use the knowledge and skills they gained in the classroom to help create more sustainable and smart communities.

-- The program is open to college students at any public or private college/university in Georgia regardless of degree level, major, or visa status (students on foreign visas must be eligible to work in the United States)
+- The program is open to college students at any public or private college/university regardless of degree level, major, or visa status (students on foreign visas must be eligible to work in the United States)